Our Vision

 For a very small percentage of pupils, whose needs are significant and complex and the special educational provision required to meet their needs cannot reasonably be provided from within the school’s own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
 This may result in an Education, Health and Care (EHC) plan being provided.

-Alternately, the SENDCo may apply for GRIP funding (Gradual Response for Individual Pupils) for a pupil for whom standard interventions are not having the desired level of success.
+Alternately, the SENDCo may apply for Inclusion Panel Funding for a pupil for whom standard interventions are not having the desired level of success.
 This funding is provided on a yearly basis and is intended to support children in closing the gap between themselves and their peers.

-Please click here to view the SEND Information Report 2023
+Please click here to view the School's 2024 SEN information report

 Please click here to view the School's Supporting Children with Medical Conditions Policy